-During Goldman’s visit to the park on Tuesday, he and the activists met near the former grove of cherry trees in Corlears Hook Park, then walked over the temporary bridge toward the NYC Ferry dock to survey the scene.
+During Goldman’s visit to the park on Tuesday, he and the activists met near the now-chopped-down, former grove of cherry trees in Corlears Hook Park, then walked over the temporary bridge toward the NYC Ferry dock to survey the scene.

 As they stood baking under the blazing sun amid the now-barren, treeless landscape, Goldman, who lives in Tribeca, mainly listened to what the park activists had to say — and they had a lot to say.
 The E.S.C.R. opponents spoke passionately, peppering him about the lack of transparency and accountability that they charge has plagued the project.
 They also stressed to him that they felt there were better alternative plans that wouldn’t have destroyed the entire park and all of its trees.